Gisborne – Guide for Backpackers

 Kaiti Hill provides a lookout over Gisborne, Poverty Bay and Waikanae Beach.
 This hill was once a pa (fortified) site.
 Drive up the hill on Queens Drive or take the walking track by the Cook Monument.
 The Kaiti Hill Lookout has a Cook statue, which has become a bit of a joke among those in the know.
-Not only does the statue not look like Captain Cook, he is also wearing an Italian uniform rather than a British one.
+Not only does the statue not look like Captain Cook, but he is also wearing an Italian uniform rather than a British one.

-Ironically, Poverty Bay has rich fertile land that make Gisborne the famous wine-growing region it is today.
+Ironically, Poverty Bay has rich fertile land that makes Gisborne the famous wine-growing region it is today.
 However, it was dubbed Poverty Bay by none other than Captain Cook after he left the bay with none of the refreshments that he wanted.

 Captain Cook and Nicholas Young statues